Dark Chocolate Raspberry Truffles With Cream Cheese

 • Add the whipped cream into the raspberry mixture and mix on low until combined (or fold together with a spatula).

-• Using your hands, roll the raspberry filling into 15 balls and place on the prepared baking sheet.
+• Using your hands, roll the raspberry filling into 15 balls and place on the prepared parchment-lined baking sheet.
 Transfer the baking sheet to the freezer.
 Allow the filling to set until it’s firm, at least 30 minutes.

-• Remove the truffles from the freezer and drop each one in the melted chocolate to coat completely.
-Alternatively, you can coat the truffles in Dutch cocoa powder or do a mix of both.
+• Alternatively, you can coat the truffles in Dutch cocoa powder or do a mix of both.
 If you are going to use cocoa powder, you won’t need as much dark chocolate (for example, if you dip half in cocoa, just do half the amount of chocolate).
+Just add the Dutch cocoa to a medium bowl and roll the truffles in it.

 • Add chocolate sprinkles or freeze dried raspberries on top of the truffles after they have been dipped to ensure they stick.